Summer Serenity: Strategies to Stop Eczema Flares in Hot Weather

 Tips for Water Play Without the Payback:

-- Apply a “second skin”: Coat vulnerable areas with petrolatum-based ointment to create a protective barrier.
+• Apply a “second skin”: Coat vulnerable areas with a petrolatum based ointment to create an occlusive, protective barrier against the water chemicals.

 Outdoor Allergen Awareness: Nature Isn’t Always Nurturing